-- Net Position It is SLVLESA's policy to consider restricted net position to have been depleted before unrestricted net position. - Fund Balance It is SLVLESA's policy to consider restricted fund balance to have been depleted before using any components of unrestricted fund balance.
+• Fund Balance - It is SLVLESA's policy to consider restricted fund balance to have been depleted before using any components of unrestricted fund balance.
 Further, when components of unrestricted fund balance can be used for the same purpose, committed fund balance is depleted first, followed by assigned fund balance.
 Unassigned fund balance is applied last.